kitttn/temptest/Debugging.md

 These instructions let you use multiple J-Link JTAG dongles, e.g. to debug two bridges at once, or a bridge and the SVC.
 To make that happen, you'll need to identify each dongle by its serial number, and open each of their GDB servers on a unique port.

 - The serial number of the J-Link Pro is on a label on the bottom.
-Copy the numeric value following "S/N:".
+Copy the numeric value following "S/N".
+Here is an example, with the serial number underlined in green:

   <img src="https://github.com/projectara/Firmware-wiki/wiki/images/JLink-Serial-Number.jpg"/>